rane-ai/rane-ai.github.io/_posts/2022-06-07-rotations.markdown

 \end{bmatrix}
 $$

-Quaternions have serveral advantages over rotation matrices.
+Quaternions have several advantages over rotation matrices.
 They are a minimal representation as a result of the unit magnitude constraint - the 4th component can always be recovered from the other three.
 Importantly, quaternions don't suffer from gimbal lock - this makes them a popular choice in computer graphics.
-Interpolation is possible through the Spherical Interpolation (SLERP) algoritm.
+Interpolation is possible through the Spherical Interpolation (SLERP) algorithm.
 In fact, one way to interpolate rotation matrices is to convert to a quaternion, carry out SLERP and convert back!
 Additionally, it is easier to see how optimsation w.r.t. a quaternion would work - this is covered in the ICP demo.
 However, depending upon the implementation, the aforementioned problems of drift also apply to quaternions and needs to be handled.

 So I have covered two very different looking approaches and it may seem strange that they both describe rotations.
 It turns out that rotation matrices and quaternions are both parameterisations of the Special Orthogonal Group SO(3) - methods making use of SO(3) are now common in the literature, hence the following section.
 This is of interest for optimisation w.r.t a rotation matrix as understanding SO(3) reveals the form of an incremental rotation.

 # **S**pecial **O**rthogonal Group of dimension **3**: SO(3)

 So why does adding an increment to a rotation matrix not work in general?
 This stems from the fact that rotation matrices do not belong to a vector space, rather they belong to a *Group*, in particular SO(3).
 Adding an increment could result in *jumping out* of the space of rotation matrices.
-This is of interest in the context of optimisation (w.r.t a rotation matrix) where normally increments are added to some intial value to drive down the loss.
+This is of interest in the context of optimisation (w.r.t a rotation matrix) where normally increments are added to some initial value to drive down the loss.

 There are several papers on this topic but few are as accessible as the excellent Sola et al [1] to which I refer the reader for an in-depth analysis.
 With pragmatism in mind, I will simply summarise the main results from [1] in order to have sufficient working knowledge to apply the described methods.